Last Updated on

-Let’s address the nuts and bolts of hiring independent contractors versus employees.
+Let’s address the nuts and bolts of hiring property management contractors versus employees.

 Less Paperwork and Accounting